jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-05.md

 "I know.
 But still."

 We sat on the porch steps, watching the July sky fade from blue to purple to dark.
+The air was warm, thick with summer evening—cut grass and distant barbecues and the faint sound of kids playing down the street.

 "Are you nervous?"
 Ethan asked.
 "About Toronto?"